whitetigle/fable-doc/docsrc/3-steps/choose-a-template.md

 ---
-title: Start a new project using templates
+title: Start a new project using samples
 ---

 ## Start a new project